Free Walking Tour Berlin

 The Historical Context

-In the aftermath of World War II, Berlin, like Germany as a whole, was divided into four occupation zones, each controlled by one of the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-However, the ideological and political differences that emerged during the war between the Western powers and the Soviet Union started to escalate tension.
+In the aftermath of World War II, Berlin, like Germany as a whole, was divided into four occupation zones, each controlled by one of the Allied powers: the United States, the Soviet Union, the United Kingdom and the French.
+However, ideological and, political differences, which began to emerge during the war between the western powers and the soviet union, brought tension on.

 The Soviet Union’s Motivations